 Chart themes come in two types: bar chart and pie chart.
 A bar chart is represented by rectangular bars with lengths proportional to the attribute values that they represent.
-A pie chart is comprised of a circle divided into sectors, showing attribute value proportion.
+A pie chart is a circle divided into sectors, showing attribute value proportion.
 These charts are generally placed near the center of the aggregation area (e.g. census tract or state).

 Chart data is read from attributes from a MAP Layer and MAP Themes quickly styles the data using Adobe Illustrator symbols and graphic styles.
 Charts can plot both discrete and continuous data.
 Some examples of discrete data include voters or hair colour.
 Some examples of continuous data would be temperature or height.